 - LEDs have the highest lamp life of all lighting types

 - Easy to control

 - In recent years, the cost of LEDs has come down significantly

-- Technological developments have improved lighting output, efficacy and reliability.
+- Technological developments have improved lighting output, energy efficiency and reliability.

 - Superior colour and contrast